Modeling Deontic Modal Logic in ASP: Alethic Modal Logic in ASP

-First let us consider alethic modal logic.
 Alethic modal logic is the logic of necessary truths and related notions.
-Detailed exposition of alethic modal logic can be found elsewhere \cite{seph-deontic-logic}.
-Alethic modal logic considers six basic modal notions (with \code{p} denoting a proposition):
+Detailed exposition of alethic modal logic is provided elsewhere \cite{seph-deontic-logic}.
+Alethic modal logic considers six basic modal notions (with $p$ denoting a proposition; see Fig.~\ref{fig:alethic}).
+It is well known that any of the first four operators above can be used to express the remaining five operators.
+Fig.~\ref{fig:alethic} shows this denotation, considering that we denote the first one ``it is necessary that $p$'' as $\Box p$, ($\Diamond p$ is generally used to denote ``possible $p$'').